J. Scott Trubey, The Atlanta Journal-Constitution

-Leah Roberts opens up a delivery of COVID-19 samples for testing from a local practice as fellow Molecular Biologist Aubrey Kellison looks on, at Ipsum Diagnostics labratory on Monday, March 23, 2020.
+Leah Roberts opens up a delivery of COVID-19 samples for testing from a local practice as fellow Molecular Biologist Aubrey Kellison looks on, at Ipsum Diagnostics laboratory on Monday, March 23, 2020.
 JOHN AMIS /FOR THE AJCPhoto: The Atlanta Journal-Constitution

 “The reality of who has easy access to testing and who doesn’t makes clear that we don’t have a health care system, and never have had a health care system, that provides equal access or access based on need,” said Dr. Harry J. Heiman, a clinical associate professor in the Department of Health Policy and Behavioral Sciences at Georgia State University.

 As of noon Monday, state and private labs have processed 5,069 test kits, but many hundreds, if not a few thousand samples likely await processing.

 State public health districts, clinics and hospitals obtained kits from private suppliers or state and federal governments.
 A spokeswoman for the state Department of Public Health said Friday the agency initially purchased 500 kits and distributed them evenly among all state’s 18 health districts.
 Another 250 the state later obtained were apportioned to seven districts with the most confirmed cases.